Sabbir9995/weather_ml-app/README.md

 ## 🧠 Features

-- Rule-based weather prediction based on user inputs
+- Weather prediction based on user inputs
 - Generates PDF report with inputs and predicted outputs
 - Clean and interactive UI built with Streamlit